aceeric/imgpull/README.md

 # Simple Container Image Puller

-This is a small project that **only** pulls OCI container images.
-The project was created as an exercise to understand the bare minimum required amount of code required for a feature-capable and robust image puller.
+This project creates a small CLI that **only** pulls OCI container images.
+The project goal was to create a feature-capable and robust image puller with a minimalist code base.

-The project builds a CLI that pulls images.
-It supports pulling from mirrors and pullthrough registries via a `--ns` (namespace) arg.
-Details are presented below.

 ## Quick Start